Convince your boss

 The industry’s best CE

-We’ve packed the schedule with HSW, ADA, GBCI, RIBA, and AIA LU credits on the latest trends and innovations that are essential to your work.
-Through seminars, workshops, tours, expo credit, and more, you’ll master new skills and learn about emerging design trends while earning CE that counts toward AXP hours or maintaining your license.
-You can also follow a track for more in-depth learning.
+We’ve packed the schedule with HSW, GBCI, RIBA, and AIA LU credits to fuel your knowledge, professional growth, and creativity.
+Through seminars, workshops, tours, expo credit, and more, you’ll earn your CE for the year and master new skills from renowned speakers and leading architects, designers, and building product manufacturers.
+You can also follow one of our five curated CE tracks for more in-depth learning.

 When you return to work, you’ll bring back knowledge and skills you can use immediately to help keep your firm competitive for immediate and long-term success.